- Turn a Canoe or Kayak into a formidable sailing boat or a super stable fishing platform. Drop in Outrigger Plan info here.

 The first time I fooled around with this concept we took an elegant Strip Planked REDBIRD canoe and fitted it with this outrigger system.
 It is designed to be light and easily removable.

-Here it is on a Eureka canoe with some good gusts solo sailing
+Going back to the Eureka canoe with some good gusts solo sailing

 None of the components weigh more than 10.bs